 Highway Hypnosis

-When you think about hypnosis, does it usually involve a slowly spinning crystal on a chain, soft words for lulling you to sleep, or deep questions to answer during your drowsy trance?
-At least that’s the way it is in the movies.
+When you think about hypnosis, does it involve a slowly spinning crystal on a chain and soft words that put you to sleep?
+That’s the way it is in the movies, but not in real life for truckers hauling loads on busy highways.

-In real life, however, hypnosis commonly involves vehicles and monotonous stretches of highway.
-Highway hypnosis, also known as white line fever, is the state of zoning out while driving.
+That phenomenon is called highway hypnosis, also commonly known as white line fever.
+What is highway hypnosis?
+It is the state of zoning out while driving.
 Picture this: You and your big rig are on a long haul through a stretch of asphalt that looks the same mile after mile.
-You’re on autopilot, barely aware of your surroundings and coasting along without a jolt.
+Those white lines separating the lanes are evaporating into thin air because you’re on autopilot.
+You are barely aware of your surroundings and coasting along without a jolt.

 You arrive at your destination and suddenly realize that you don’t remember most of your journey.
 Your mind is a complete blank.
-It’s as if you were driving under hypnosis.
-Essentially, you were.
+It’s as if you were driving under hypnosis, without spinning crystals or soft words, and only with the sameness of the road.
 Let us tell you why that’s dangerous.

 Eye-Opening Statistics on Drowsy Driving

-While driving hypnosis, or you can also call it road hypnosis, isn’t literally falling asleep, it might as well be.
+While highway hypnosis, or you can also call it road hypnosis or driving hypnosis, isn’t literally falling asleep, it might as well be.
 Sure, you’re likely to stay in your lane, keep your distance from other vehicles, and even maintain a safe speed, but your senses aren’t as alert.
 That means you may not react swiftly and strategically to sudden changes in the traffic pattern, which can be the difference between preventing an accident and causing one.

 • Feel the cool breeze – That could be wind from the open windows or the AC.
 Either way, keep it cool.
 Cold air shocks your senses and wakes you up.